SecureScripts/TP-Link_Tapo_Hack/README.md

 Bypassing the authentication mechanism of the TP-Link Tapo app to obtain the victim’s password of their Tapo App in plaintext.

 ## Conditions of the attack
-1. The attacker is in the same network of the Tapo app (reachable through UDP broadcast) and one of the following two: <br>
+1. The attacker is in the same network of the Tapo app (reachable through UDP broadcast) <br>
+2. and one of the following two: <br>
 2a.
 The attacker knows the username (email address) of the victim in the Tapo app OR <br>
 2b.
 A TP-Link device is present in the network of the attacker and the Tapo app